-Mr. Kumar was not alone who faced this dilemma.
-Most of the people feel just like him when it comes to file a small claim.
+Mr. Kumar was not the alone who faced this dilemma.
+Most of the people feel just like him when it comes to filing a small claim.
 Is it worth it to file a small claim?
 Read on to find out.

 When it comes to filing small claims, it is all about calculations.
 Calculate the cost that you would have to pay and compare it with NCB that you will get if you don’t file for the claim.
-On the basis of the comparison, decide whether it is a smart move to file the claim or not.
+Based on the comparison, decide whether it is a smart move to file the claim or not.